Condorcet Markets: Truth-Tracking via Equilibrium Prices

-\begin{theorem} For any $\q$ and $\b \in \B_\q$: $ M^\triw(\bi{\b}) = \bi{p_{NC}(\b)}. $ \end{theorem} \begin{proof} The claim follows from the observation that, by Corollary \ref{cor:quantile}, $p_{NC}(\b) > 0.5$ if and only if there exists a majority of traders whose beliefs are higher than the price.
-From which we conclude that $\hat{\b}$ determines a voting profile with a majority of votes for $A$. \end{proof}
+\end{theorem} \begin{proof} The claim follows from the observation that, by Corollary \ref{cor:quantile}, $p_{NC}(\b) > 0.5$ if and only if there exists a majority of traders whose beliefs are higher than the price.
+From which we conclude that $\hat{\b}$ contains a majority of votes for $A$. \end{proof}

-Put otherwise, the theorem tells us that the outcome of simple majority always consists of the security that the $(1-p)$-quantile belief (where $p$ is the equilibrium price) would invest in equilibrium when the market is naive.
-So we can treat $\linCE$ as a belief aggregator $[0,1]^n \to [0,1]$ mapping belief profiles to prices induced by competitive equilibria.
-In other words, for any belief profile $\b$ induced by independent individual competences in $(0.5, 1]$, the diagram on the right commutes.

-\begin{remark} It is worth observing that, by Theorem \ref{th:simple_maj}, known extensions of the Condorcet Jury Theorem with heterogeneous competences \cite{grofman83thirteen} directly apply to Naive markets in competitive equilibrium.
-In particular with $N \to \infty$ the probability that $p_\linCE(\b)$ is correct approaches $1$ for any $\b$ induced by a given competence profile. \end{remark}
+\begin{remark} Note that, by Theorem \ref{th:simple_maj}, known extensions of the Condorcet Jury Theorem with heterogeneous competences \cite{grofman83thirteen} directly apply to Naive markets in competitive equilibrium.
+In particular with $N \to \infty$ the probability that $p_\linCE(\b)$ is correct approaches $1$ for any $\b$ induced by a competence profile. \end{remark}